 In \cite{miranker1981computer} consider the following order for $\con{IR}$:

-This order is not linear and in some situations a linear order is fundamental (see for example \cite{deng2012fuzzy}).
+This order is not linear and{, in some} situations a linear order is fundamental (see for example \cite{deng2012fuzzy}).
 Of course, there are infinitely many linear orders on $\con{IR}$.
 This motived \cite{bustince2013generation}, in the context of interval-valued fuzzy sets, i.e. in $L([0,1])=\{[a,b]\in \con{IR}: 0\leq a\leq b\leq 1\}$, to introduce the notion of admissible linear orders.
-For Bustince an order only is admissible if it refines the usual order on $L([0,1])$.
-But, is clear that this notion can be addapted in a straight way for $\con{IR}$:
+For Bustince, in \cite{bustince2013generation}, an order only is admissible if it refines the usual order on $L([0,1])$.
+But, it clear that this notion can be {adapted} in a straightforward way for $\con{IR}$:

-\begin{definicion}\cite{bustince2013generation} A relation $\preceq$ on $\con{IR}$ is called an admisible order, if \begin{enumerate}[labelindent=\parindent, leftmargin=*,label=] \item[(i)] $\preceq$ is a linear order on $\con{I}\con{R}$, \item[(ii)] for all $A$, $B$ on $\con{IR}$, $A\preceq B$ whenever $A\leq_{KM} B$. \end{enumerate} \end{definicion}
+\begin{definicion} A relation $\preceq$ on $\con{IR}$ is called an admisible order, if \begin{enumerate}[labelindent=\parindent, leftmargin=*,label=] \item[(i)] $\preceq$ is a linear order on $\con{I}\con{R}$; \item[(ii)] for all $A$, $B$ on $\con{IR}$, $A\preceq B$ whenever $A\leq_{KM} B$. \end{enumerate} \end{definicion}